matsuro-hadouken/casper-proof/README.md

-      --pem-path <FILE>  Specifies the path to the secret key PEM file --text <TEXT>      The text message to sign or verify --file <FILE>      The path to a file whose content will be signed or verified ( accept valid UTF-8 format only ) --pub-key <HEX>    The public key for verification in hex format --signature <HEX>  The signature to verify in hex format --help             Print help
+      --pem-path <FILE>  Specifies the path to the secret key PEM file --text <TEXT>      The text message to sign or verify --file <FILE>      The path to a file ( limit to 1MB ) whose content will be signed or verified --pub-key <HEX>    The public key for verification in hex format --signature <HEX>  The signature to verify in hex format --help             Print help